 The “bad news” is that doing that can be illegal.
 If you use an image this way, you are possibly stealing images.
 Let me get on top of my soapbox for just a minute and yell this out (excuse me for this…)

 It is true!
 You cannot use whatever you find.
 Those images are OWNED by someone and you cannot just swipe them.

 Just like you cannot buy a CD and make copies of that CD and sell them.
 It is illegal.

 There are websites that will let you purchase a Royalty Free License to use the image.
-Usually, this will cost you about $1 USD and will let you use it on your website as many times as you want.
+Usually, this will cost you about $1 USD (and up to $20 per image) and will let you use it on your website as many times as you want.
 There are some restrictions (depending on how they license it) so make sure you understand what you can and cannot do (for example, you can put in your site, but you cannot sell it to others).

-I have seen people use these images as their actual image and try to say it is ok to use because it is advertising for the stock photo company.
+I have seen people use these images as their actual image and try to say it is ok to use the watermarked image claiming that it is advertising for the stock photo company.
 This is NOT the case!
 This is STILL ILLEGAL.
 You can only use proof images without a license during the development of a site.
 Once it is live, you need to purchase the license and remove the comp version.